Learnings from building Kelp: Getting people the information they need when they need it is hard!

 Meh times meh is still meh.

-For example, Kelp cannot compete with features like Safari's recommendations that pull from Messages.
-Kelp does not have access to links from Messages and cannot present recommendations on both mobile and desktop browsers on iOS.
+For example, Kelp can't compete with Safari's recommendations that pull from Messages.
+Kelp has no access to links in Messages, and it can't surface recommendations across both mobile and desktop browsers on iOS.

 What does the future hold?

-However, with advertising dollars so close, contextual recommendations haven't yet had "big tech" dollars thrown their way.
-There are no tools that actively help us maintain relationships with friends (clay.earth is perhaps the closest), prepare for work meetings, or find things based on context clues instead of keywords (e.g., "what was that book Nicki sent me?").
+But with advertising dollars so close at hand, contextual recommendations haven't had "big tech" money thrown at them.
+There's no tool that actively helps us maintain relationships with friends (clay.earth is perhaps the closest), prepare for meetings, or find things by context instead of keywords (e.g., "what was that book Nicki sent me?").

-I'm not sure what the future holds, but I do want to reassess Kelp's optimal location (browser, desktop, or mobile) and how to best package it as a product (including questions around privacy importance).
+I'm not sure what comes next, but I do want to reassess where Kelp should live (browser, desktop, or mobile) and how to package it as a product — including how much privacy should matter.

 How might Kelp fit in with other tools?

-Kelp does not exist in isolation.
-It's part of a broader ecosystem of "personal information management" tools.
-Looking at the space overall is helpful for understanding potential positioning.
+Kelp doesn't exist in isolation.
+It's part of a broader ecosystem of "personal information management" tools, and looking at that space helps clarify where it might fit.

-NOTE: Similar to Kelp, these tools suffer from limitations of upstream APIs.
+Like Kelp, these tools all suffer from the limitations of upstream APIs.

 Digital personal assistants

-Digital personal assistants have finally escaped the legacy of Clippy—only to run headfirst into the briar patch of call centers and support chatbots.
-As a result, consumer-facing digital personal assistants don't feel like an enjoyable "premium" experience.
+Digital personal assistants have finally escaped the legacy of Clippy — only to run headfirst into the briar patch of call centers and support chatbots.
+As a result, consumer-facing assistants don't feel like an enjoyable, "premium" experience.

-Some digital personal assistant startups targeted meeting scheduling (e.g., x.ai).
-Today we have Doodle, Calendly, and native functionality in mail/calendar apps that provide better UX around this messy transaction.
+Some assistant startups targeted meeting scheduling (e.g., x.ai).
+Today we have Doodle, Calendly, and native calendar features that handle that messy transaction better.
 It turns out that's all we really needed.

-What about voice-based personal assistants?
-Even with massive technological achievements, Alexa, Google Assistant, and Siri still remain far behind the prickly assistant in the Knowledge Navigator demo.
+What about voice assistants?
+Even with massive technological achievements, Alexa, Google Assistant, and Siri remain far behind the prickly assistant in the Knowledge Navigator demo.

-I believe the future of digital personal assistants lies in helping us navigate messy transactions.
-For example, in healthcare, chat UIs are meaningfully less frustrating than trying to actually visit your PCP.
-As a result, within that narrow scope, human-augmented chatbots are performing quite well for many digital health businesses.
+I think the future of digital assistants is helping us navigate messy transactions.
+In healthcare, for instance, a chat UI is meaningfully less frustrating than trying to actually reach your PCP.
+Within that narrow scope, human-augmented chatbots are performing quite well for many digital health businesses.

 The 'command line' for your life

-There is significant hype in the "command line" space, but none have achieved mainstream adoption yet.
-Many will remember Greplin, and now we have Raycast and Searchable.ai.
-Similar concepts with different implementations.
+There's a lot of hype in the "command line" space, but nothing has reached mainstream adoption.
+Many will remember Greplin; now we have Raycast and Searchable.ai.
+Similar concepts, different implementations.

-My hypothesis is that, similar to voice UIs, the interface for a command line is not easily discoverable.
-People will do some exploration when they first use the tool but rarely explore further.
-As a result, these will primarily serve the "optimizer" crowd.
-However, this audience is growing and has purchasing power.
+My hypothesis is that, like voice UIs, a command line isn't discoverable.
+People explore a little when they first use the tool and rarely go deeper.
+So these will mostly serve the "optimizer" crowd — but that audience is growing and has purchasing power.
 Expert tools can be viable businesses today.

-However, I believe the optimal UI for most tasks is direct manipulation—accurate and immediate.
-Command line tools sacrifice directness for the efficiency of hotkeys.
-For most people, correctness and control are more important than efficiency.
+Still, I believe the optimal UI for most tasks is direct manipulation: accurate and immediate.
+Command lines trade directness for the efficiency of hotkeys, and for most people correctness and control matter more than speed.

 End user programming

-End user programming is the concept that users should be able to write programs to perform simple repetitive tasks.
-Apple and Google smart home apps are probably the widest distribution of this idea.
-People can create rules such as turning off lights when they leave the house.
+End user programming is the idea that people should be able to write small programs to handle simple, repetitive tasks.
+Apple and Google's smart home apps are probably its widest distribution — people set rules like turning off the lights when they leave the house.

-This space faces challenges since it's easier than ever to simply learn to code.
-The segment of people who both have a problem that programming could solve but don't want to learn to code is relatively small.
-While "if this then that" has entered common parlance, spreadsheet-like solutions remain dominant, and "no code" solutions are evolving around narrower verticals (like smart homes).
+This space faces a structural challenge: it's easier than ever to just learn to code.
+The set of people who have a problem programming could solve but don't want to learn to code is relatively small.
+"If this then that" has entered common parlance, but spreadsheets still dominate, and "no code" tools are evolving inside narrower verticals (like smart homes).

-As a result, there is no mass-adopted solution for programming behaviors across all apps (Apple Shortcuts might be the closest), and perhaps that's acceptable.
+So there's no mass-adopted way to program behaviors across every app (Apple Shortcuts might be the closest) — and perhaps that's fine.

 "Desktop 2.0" (or 3.0?)

-The "networked thought" model popularized by Roam Research and Obsidian promotes linking information not by "app" or "folder" but by [keyword].
-What if this approach could extend to our entire desktop?
-Our files, web pages, and emails would be linked together like in Roam/Obsidian (minus all the [braces] and pound signs).
+The "networked thought" model popularized by Roam Research and Obsidian links information not by "app" or "folder" but by [keyword].
+What if that extended to the entire desktop?
+Our files, web pages, and emails would all link together like in Roam or Obsidian — minus the [braces] and pound signs.

-While this solution might interest some users, it omits most social interactions and information that is passively rather than actively tagged by users.
+This might appeal to some users, but it leaves out most social interactions and any information that's passively rather than actively tagged.

 My hypothesis is that the next iteration of the desktop will center on people instead of apps.
-This new OS would extract data from apps (mobile) and files (desktop) via a global identity platform.
+That OS would extract data from apps (mobile) and files (desktop) through a global identity platform.

-As Meta moves to capture a higher percentage of people's time while navigating around Apple's ad blockers, I anticipate this becoming a major battleground in the next decade.
+As Meta moves to capture more of people's time while routing around Apple's ad blockers, I expect this to become a major battleground over the next decade.

 Summary: The future is contextual recommendations

-I believe contextual recommendations need to be built seamlessly at the OS level to be effective, but as an independent developer, I lack the influence to effect this change.
+I believe contextual recommendations need to be built seamlessly at the OS level to work — and as an independent developer, I don't have the leverage to make that happen.

 What did I learn from a business perspective?